Valparaiso University Data & Information Overview

 During the 2017-2018 academic year, there were 2,723 undergraduates at Valpo with 2,678 being full-time and 45 being part-time.

 How Much Does Valparaiso University Cost?overall average net price of Valpo is $18,852.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Valpo, see our tuition and fees and room and board pages.

 Student Loan Debt

-How Much Money Do Valpo Graduates Make?students who graduate with a bachelor's degree from Valpo make about $48,500 a year during their first few years of employment after graduation.
+How Much Money Do Valpo Graduates Make?students who graduate from Valpo with a bachelor's degree go on to jobs where they make an average salary of $48,500 in their early years.
 That's great news for Valpo students since it is 22% more than the average college graduate's salary of $39,802 per year.